island-coder/personal-site-blog/content/projects/portfolio-project-1/index.md

 live_url:
 source_url:
 ---

+System to continously monitor the environment of a lab with sensors and upload metrics to a cloud server.

 <!-- This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.